-Scammers will pose as the trademark registration authority and demand payment in return for finishing your trademark application.
-They might copy official templates from other institutions to make you feel they are the ones in control when all they want is to take your money for no reason.
+Scammers will pose as the trademark registration authority and demand payment to finish your trademark application.
+They might copy official templates from other institutions to make you feel they are in control when all they want is to take your money for no reason.

 Therefore, you need to do something to get rid of them.
 In this case, you can check websites on ScamAdviser to be sure to solve the problem.
 Also, we are here to help you.
 You need to call our experts to get the information.

 Check websites on ScamAdviser to help someone from scamming

 Every month, ScamAdviser assists over 2.5 million consumers in determining if a website is accurate or a scam.
 Or they can check websites on ScamAdviser to get help from it or not to scam.

 Marc established the website in 2012.
 Marc had purchased golf clubs online, only to learn that they were counterfeit.
 He attempted unsuccessfully to reclaim his funds.
 Out of frustration, he founded ScamAdviser to assist internet customers in making well-informed purchases.

 ScamAdviser uses the ScamAdviser Trust Score to assist consumers in making informed online buying decisions.
 ScamAdviser’s Algorithm makes use of 40 different data sources.
 There’s a lot to consider, from the webserver’s IP address to the availability of contact information on the website, the age of the URL, and ratings on review sites.

 Our staff is constantly improving ScamAdviser’s Algorithm.
 ScamAdviser.com data is now available to businesses via API and Feed.
 Would you please notify us if you believe a website’s Trust Score is incorrect?